inkline/inkline/packages/docs/pages/docs/introduction/customization.md

 Vue.use(Inkline, { components });
 ~~~

-### Variables
+### Sass Variables

-Create a new Sass file called `_variables.scss`, where we'll define the values you want to use with Inkline.
+Create a new Sass file called `variables.scss`, where we'll define the values you want to use with Inkline.
 Let's say we want to override the primary and secondary colors for all components.

 ~~~scss
 $color-primary: #D84550;